Frijol/climate-change/GLOSSARY.md

 ## Pinatubo Option
 shorthand name for albedo engineering

+## PMEC
+[Pacific Marine Energy Center](http://depts.washington.edu/pmec/index.html), a collaboration between University of Washington, Oregon State University, and the University of Alaska Fairbanks to facilitate the responsible commercialization of marine energy technologies

 ## P-node
 pricing node (in electric grid balancing).
 P-nodes, PNodes, or pricing nodes, are a pricing structure for distributed energy resources.
 Essentially, a price is set by balancing the supply and demand at each point where two wires cross.
 As of 2015, there were 4,900 of these in California.
 [StJohn]